tikikun/tikikun.github.io/content/posts/rope-rotary-position-embedding-down-to-the-bone/index.md

 You can check the function `apply_rotary_emb` in llama3 model implementation, everything happens exactly like what I have described.

 ## Conclusion
 By leveraging features of complex numbers, the positional information has been encoded into the attention mechanism of transformer model.
 Because the encoded information is also effectively an "angle" information, in theory there should be no upper bound or limit in the number of positions you can encode.
-The positonal information also is encoded dynamically in attention mechanism, there is no fixed context-len for the model but you can expand it as long as you have more data, compute.
-This method has proven it robustness and effectiveness given the fact that many users, companies can quickly extend the context-len of llama3 which was effectively just 8192.
-Here is some posts for referrence purposes.
+The positional information also is encoded dynamically in attention mechanism, there is no fixed context length for the model, but you can expand it as long as you have more data, compute.
+This method has proven it robustness and effectiveness given the fact that many users, companies can quickly extend the context length of llama3 which was effectively just 8192.
+Here are some posts for reference purposes.

 [LLama-3-8B-Instruct now extended 1048576 context length landed on HuggingFace](https://www.reddit.com/r/LocalLLaMA/comments/1cg8uzp/llama38binstruct_now_extended_1048576_context/)
 [Extending Llama-3's Context Ten-Fold Overnight](https://arxiv.org/abs/2404.19553)

-But all of that comes from the intution of using complex numbers is quite fascinating!
+But all of that comes from the intuition of using complex numbers is quite fascinating!